First home buyers

 Assistance from us to help secure your first home is usually free to you, as we will be paid by the lender.
-So that you know our Authorised Financial Advisers (in this instance often referred to as a mortgage broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
+So that you know our financial advisers (in this instance often referred to as a mortgage broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
 They also have no incentive to promote one lender over another.

 By seeking our assistance, you’ll receive the following support: